 Local pubs, restaurants:

-The Kings Head and the Wroxham hotel, situated by the infamous Wroxham bridge.
+Wroxham hotel, situated by the infamous Wroxham bridge.
 Both have terraces from which to watch the comings and goings under the medieval low arched structure.
 Extensive menus are offered by both establishments.
 Liberty's an American burger place and the Wherrymans are also situated close to the bridge.
 If you fancy a fish and chip sit down meal, Greys and Kens are both well thought off.
 Really in Wroxham, you have a huge choice including Indian, Thai and many small independent concerns.

 Cafes and takeaways: